akeneo/pim-docs/reference/activity_manager/project_creation.rst

 .. tip::

-    This event is used by the Activity Manager to notify users impacted by the project.
+    This event is used by the Teamwork Assistant to notify users impacted by the project.